embermap/ember-data-storefront/README.md

 ## Loadable

-## `model.load('relationship')`

-With this feature turned on storefront adds a `load()` method to every model, allowing for asynchronous loading of Ember data relationships.
+With this feature turned on storefront adds a `load()` method to every model.
+This gives you a clear method for asynchronously loading of Ember data relationships.

 ```js
 post.load('comments');